JanSharp/VRCLockstep/notes.md

 TODO: the ability to take master from another master in Lockstep
 TODO: actually implement autosaving (auto exporting)
-TODO: remove talk about conditional/runtime event registration in the notes file.
-It's not a thing and it won't happen
 TODO: add xml docs to lock step event type enum fields
 TODO: add xml docs to LockstepGameState abstract base class
 TODO: add lockstep info UI with basic information and notifications/log